-Based on a comprehensive technical review completed by the Company, a program of additional soil sampling, trenching and drilling is justified to advance this rare earth-niobium-zircon target to the discovery stage.
+Based on a comprehensive technical review completed by the Company, a program of additional geophysics, soil sampling, trenching and drilling is justified to advance this rare earth-niobium-zircon target to the discovery stage.

-The Government of the Yukon previously issued a Mining Land Use Approval (MLUA) document for a Class 3 Land Use Permit which expired in the fall of 2017.
+The Government of the Yukon previously issued a Mining Land Use Approval (MLUA) document for a Class 3 Land Use Permit which has now expired.

 The Company is currently considering all of its strategic options to either divest its interest or fund an exploration program on this project.
-No exploration was conducted in the 2017 field season and none is planned for 2018.
+No exploration was conducted in the 2018 field season and no 2019 program is planned.